gasparka/thesis/docs/1_intro.rst

 .. matlab hind https://www.bdti.com/InsideDSP/2012/09/05/MathWorks

 There is no doubt that MATLAB based workflow offers an highly productive path from DSP models to hardware.
-However these tools can easily cost over tens of thousands euros, often FPGA vendor tools are required that add additional annual cost :cite:`borph`.
-Using these tools is not suitable for reproducible research and is completely unusable for open-source designs.
+However, these tools can easily cost over tens of thousands of euros and often FPGA vendor tools are required that add additional annual cost :cite:`borph`.
+Using these tools is not suitable for reproducible research and is completely unusable for open source designs.
-Thus the designers must turn to alternative design flows, for example :cite:`blade_adsb` provides an hardware implementation of an ADS-B (automatic dependent surveillance – broadcast).
+Thus, the designers must turn to alternative design flows, for example :cite:`blade_adsb` provides an hardware implementation of an ADS-B (automatic dependent surveillance – broadcast) receiver.
 First, they did the prototyping in the MATLAB environment, the working model was then translated to C for real-time testing and fixed-point modeling.
-Lastly the C model was manually converted to VHDL.
+Lastly, the C model was manually converted to VHDL.

-This thesis introduces Pyha, a new Python based HDL developed during the masters thesis program, with an goal to provide open-source alternative for the MATLAB based flows.
+This thesis introduces Pyha, a new Python based hardware description language aimed at simplifying DSP hardware development in an open-source manner and providing an alternative for the MATLAB based design flow.
-Pyha raises the RTL design abstraction by enabling sequential and object-oriented style.
+Pyha raises the RTL design abstraction level by enabling sequential and object-oriented style, one of the contributions of this thesis is extension of this style to VHDL language, making the conversion process of Pyha unique.
 DSP systems can be built by using the fixed-point type and semi-automatic conversion from floating point.
 In addition, this work makes an effort to simplify the testing process of hardware systems by providing better simulation interface for unit-testing.